craigsc/fig.js/README.md

 For the most up-to-date instructions, please visit the [Fig Quick Start][].

-Simply upload the resources under the 'static' folder (cdn coming soon!) and then paste the following into the head of your website:
+First, [download][] fig.js and ensure it is in a location accessible from your web application.
+Then, simply include the following code snippet in the &lt;head&gt; of your webpage:

 ```javascript
 <script>